PandasThumb/pandasthumb.github.io/_posts/2021/2021-11-06-is-common-descent-untestable.md

 >  with unequivocal homology to the same sequences found elsewhere in phylogenetically distant or divergent groups, UCD
 >  would be in trouble.

-And indeed they think it is in trouble:
+And indeed they think that horizontal gene transfer is an added assumption that needs to be verified, and that if we invoke it in this way, UCD is in trouble:

 > UCD's big entourage only becomes a problem when its members always pay the fines for UCD's failed
 > predictions, pick up UCD's tab at restaurants and hotels, and generally cover the empirical shortfalls of UCD.